 Parents and doctors are willing to pay a hefty price to ensure the health of their unborn babies, with the non-invasive prenatal testing market estimated to be worth around US$600mln.
 Analysts expect it to grow to US$1bn a year by 2022.

-A pre-study of an ovarian cancer triage test, which combines Parsortix with its sample-to-answer Parsortix HyCEAD Ziplex analysis platform, is due to start a 200-patient clinical verification study "imminently", the company said at the end of July, with completion expected in early 2020.
+A pre-study of an ovarian cancer triage test, which combines Parsortix with its sample-to-answer Parsortix HyCEAD Ziplex analysis platform, began a 200-patient clinical verification study began in late August.